hfabio/hfabio/README.md

 - [x] - Master degree in Biotechnology for Health and Investigative Medicine at Fiocruz - CPqGM (Centro de Pesquisa Gonçalo Moniz)

-- [ ] - PhD degree in Biotechnology for Health and Investigative Medicine at Fiocruz - CPqGM (Centro de Pesquisa Gonçalo Moniz)
+- [x] - PhD student in Biotechnology for Health and Investigative Medicine at Fiocruz - CPqGM (Centro de Pesquisa Gonçalo Moniz)

 - [x] - Some scientific articles published